LaunchCodeEducation/intro-to-professional-web-dev-wiki/Grading-and-Student-Progress.md

 ## Student Work

-Early in the class student work is stored in *repl.it classroom*, while later in the class *github repositories* are used.
+Early in the class student work is stored in *replit.com*, while later in the class *github repositories* are used.

+### Weekly Students
 1. Exercise Solutions: These are at home practice and are reviewed but **NOT graded**.
 1. Studio Solutions: In class practice that is reviewed but **NOT graded**.
 1. Graded Assignment Solutions: At home work that **is graded**.

+### CodeCamp Students
+1. Exercise Solutions: These are prep work time practice and are reviewed but **NOT graded**.
+1. Studio Solutions: In class practice that is reviewed but **NOT graded**.
+1. Graded Assignment Solutions: Completed during designated work times during class and are **graded**.

 # Grading

 ## Solutions
-[The solutions repository](https://gitlab.com/LaunchCodeEducation/lc101-solutions-unit1) on gitlab.com contains solutions for graded assignments, studios, and some of the exercises.
+[The solutions repository](https://gitlab.com/LaunchCodeEducation/lc101-solutions-unit1) on gitlab.com contains solutions for graded assignments, studios, and some of the exercises for the JavaScript Unit.
 Ask a LaunchCode staff member to add you to the repository.

 ## Attendance